braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/certona.md

 ## Integration

-use certona's rest api to insert personalized content into your messages. once you have your certona account and certona is integrated into your app, use this template to call content into your messages.
+Use Certona's REST API to insert personalized content into your messages.
+Once you have your Certona account and Certona is integrated into your app, use this template to call content into your messages.

 {% raw %}